yoni12ab/redux-behavior-subject/README.md

 # redux-behavior-subject

-Create simple store with behavior subject and track changes with [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)
+Create simple store with behavior subject and track changes by demand with [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) for better performance only when you set to debug (set session storage see below ) it will start logging to chrome devtools

 ### Demo